mooinglemur/zsmkit/README.md

 # ZSMKit
 Advanced music and sound effects engine for the Commander X16

-Code is in an early alpha state.
-Some features may not work correctly.

-Due to bugs in the audio bank routine `psg_write` in earlier ROMs, the minimum earliest release supported will be R44.
-It should work with current master of x16-rom.
+Due to bugs in the audio bank routine `psg_write` in earlier ROMs, the minimum earliest Commander X16 ROM release supported is R44.

 ## Overview